 In once case I had flu-like symptoms during the two weeks that I was on the medication; I couldn’t eat without getting sick.
 Another medication caused me to break out in hives all over my body which wasted weeks, and another gave me a headache that made standing unbearable.
 I can only imagine the stress my liver endured.

 After about seven years of trying various medications and light therapy (UV radiation, whether from sun exposure or light beds, is one of the most effective treatments) I began to break out on my scalp and lose my hair.
 That was pretty much the tipping point, when I admitted that the process I’d been using was not working.
-I’d considered seeing a Chinese herbalist, but part of the struggle of having a medical condition, besides the time it takes, is the money involved.
+I’d considered seeing an herbalist, but part of the struggle of having a medical condition, besides the time it takes, is the money involved.
 I was lucky enough to have a mother who could afford to pay for my visit.
 It was the beginning of a long road towards understanding my body’s relationship to its environment, my emotions, and what I ate.

-I was tested for food allergies, and was very disturbed to find I had allergies and sensitivities to fructose, dairy, soy, gluten, and many additives and preservatives.
+I was tested for food allergies, and was very disturbed to find I had allergies and sensitivities to fructose, dairy, soy, and many additives and preservatives.
 I was overwhelmed by how little I could eat and how this affected my daily life.

 There were many, many times I wanted to return to a doctor and ask for medication, and the first year off medications I was sick at least once a month.
 But I began to notice what a flare-up, and tease out the details of what had set it off.
 I discovered, though my own research, personal experience, and conversations with other psoriasis sufferers, a few remedies.
 Each of these takes some time to adjust to, and it may be a couple weeks before you see results, but out of all the crazy things I’ve tried — from rubbing a banana peel on the sores (some attest to it!) to habitual oatmeal baths — these definitely work.